Pagan & Magickal Terms and Definitions

 Fey: spiritual beings; faeries, divas, etc.

 Folk Magick: practice of magick utilizing personal power in conjunction with natural tools and objects, most often in a non-religious framework.
 May refer specifically to old folk traditions and customs.
 Sometimes used to refer to a style of Witchcraft and/or spellcasting that does not follow formal and ceremonial approaches to spells and rituals; more loose in form, though still containing the necessary aspects required for effective magick.
+May be referred to as "low magick" which was a classist term used to differentiate the folk magick of peasants from the ceremonial magick of the elite classes.

 Gardnerian: the style or tradition of Witchcraft started by Gerald Gardner; one of the British Traditional Witchcraft traditions.

-Geomancy: Earth divination.
+Geomancy: the study of Earth's energy; Earth divination.

 Great Rite, the: ritual union of Goddess and God invoked into a priestess and priest.
 The sexual act is preferred to be between married couples; today, more commonly performed symbolically using the chalice and athame.